Mohpann/TeamBlindScraper/README.md

 I then looked through the client side HTML in my browser and discovered the text I wanted embeddded within a handful of div elements.
 However, I wouldn't need to seep through the divs to get to the text if I knew the class name associated with the elements containing comment text.

-Therefore, I used python requests to send a get request for the forum's HTML (with a modified user-agent to circumvent bot detection) and used the BeautifulSoup4 package to scrape the HTML response for <p> tags with the class="whitespace-pre-wrap break-words text-sm/5 text-gray-999 md:text-base/6".
+Therefore, I used python requests to send a get request for the forum's HTML (with a modified user-agent to circumvent bot detection) and used the BeautifulSoup4 package to scrape the HTML response for p elements with the class="whitespace-pre-wrap break-words text-sm/5 text-gray-999 md:text-base/6".

 Current state has basic functionality
 Output is sent to the terminal